Learning Fair Classifiers with Partially Annotated Group Labels: Supplementary Materials

 \section{Supplementary Materials}

 We include additional materials in this document.
-We first state our societal impact and dataset license in the beginning.
-We provide a detailed proof of our propositions in \cref{appendix-sec:proof}.
+We first state our societal impact, dataset license, limitations and ethical concerns in the beginning.
+We provide additional related works for biases in machine learning in \cref{sec: more works} and a detailed proof of our propositions in \cref{appendix-sec:proof}.
 We include our implementation details, such as architecture, optimization, hyperparameter search and base fairness methods and their modifications in \cref{appendix-sec:implementation}.
-We provide the additional results in \cref{appendix-sec:experiments}.
+We provide the additional analysis of group classifiers in \cref{appendix-sec:groupclsf}, experimental results in \cref{appendix-sec:more results} and result tables in \cref{appendix-sec:result tabels}.

+\paragraph{Dataset license.} In the paper, we use four datasets: UTKFace \cite{utkface}, CelebA \cite{celeba}, ProPublica COMPAS \cite{COPMAS} and FairFace \cite{karkkainen2021fairface}.
+According to the official web page\footnote{\url{https://susanqq.github.io/UTKFace/}}, UTKFace dataset is a non-commercial license dataset where the copyright belongs to the original owners in the web.
+The dataset is built by Dlib \cite{dlib09} and annotations are tagged by the DEX algorithm and human annotators.
+CelebA dataset has a similar license statement\footnote{\url{https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html}} to UTKFace.
+COMPAS dataset is collected its data points from Broward County Sheriff's Office in Florida\footnote{\url{https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm}} which is a public records.
+FairFace is licensed by CC by 4.0\footnote{\url{https://github.com/joojs/fairface}}.
+Overall, all datasets have clean licenses that is applicable to any public research project.

 \paragraph{Societal impact.} As we stated in the main text, a vanilla DNN training can occur negative societal impacts by dismissing fairness criterion, on the other hand, considering fairness criterion at the training time requires a huge number of group labels.
 We expect our \ours can bridge the gap between real-world applications and fairness-aware training, so that mitigating the negative societal impacts economically by only annotating a subset of group-unlabeled samples.